Foot & Ankle Specialists of New Jersey

-When patients from Westfield, Union, and Morristown, New Jersey suffer from bunions, the doctors at The Foot & Ankle Specialists of New Jersey provide thorough diagnosis and treatments.
+When patients from Scotch Plains and Union, New Jersey suffer from bunions, the doctors at The Foot & Ankle Specialists of New Jersey provide thorough diagnosis and treatments.

 Bunions are bony lumps that form on the side of the foot where the big toe joins with the foot.
 A bunion forms when the big toe pushes towards the other toes and the joint of the big toe gets bigger, becoming deformed.
 This often painful condition can be aggravated by wearing improperly fitting shoes or uncontrolled pronation issues.
 The joint where the toe bends when walking is also affected by a bunion and it can make walking uncomfortable.
 The skin and tissue that covers the joint can become swollen and red and calluses often develop on the side of the big toe where a shoe rubs against the enlarged joint.